 The Lecturer.
 David B. Williams is an author, naturalist, and tour guide whose award-winning book, Homewaters: A Human and Natural History of Puget Sound is a deep exploration of the stories of this beautiful waterway.
 He is also the author of Too High and Too Steep: Reshaping Seattle’s Topography, Stories in Stone: Travels Through Urban Geology, as well as Seattle Walks: Discovering History and Nature in the City.
 Williams is a Curatorial Associate at the Burke Museum and writes a free weekly newsletter, the Street Smart Naturalist.

 Book sale/signing.
-David B. Williams will bring a supply of his award-winning books for sale before and after the lecture.
-He accepts cash, checks and can process credit cards.
+David B. Williams brought a supply of his award-winning books for sale before and after the lecture.

 Hoping this was recorded but just not posted yet.
 I got to see about 50% but as I was at sea and had to do some manuevering had to depart early.
 Thanks